2022 Field Forums

 2022 Wisconsin Field Forums: Experience Conservation in Action

-This summer, Wisconsin's Green Fire will host a series of field forums across the state, featuring WGF member experts, together with partners, policy makers, and local stakeholders in the field.
-These forums will provide a space for sharing ideas, learning from others, and exploring far-reaching solutions to priority conservation issues.
+This summer, Wisconsin's Green Fire hosted t a series of field forums across the state, featuring WGF member experts, together with partners, policy makers, and local stakeholders in the field.
+These forums provided a space for sharing ideas, learning from others, and exploring far-reaching solutions to priority conservation issues.

 When: Thursday, June 9th, 2022; 5-7pm

 Where: Wausau, WI